North Ryde: Parks and reserves

-North Ryde has many beautiful parks and reserves, including North Ryde Common, and the adjacent Lane Cove National Park, the Field of Mars Reserve, and access to the Great North Walk and the Lane Cove River, once home to the famous Fairyland picnic grounds, when boatloads of people would come up the river from Sydney for the regular Saturday Dances.
+North Ryde has many parks and reserves, including North Ryde Common, and the adjacent Lane Cove National Park, the Field of Mars Reserve, and access to the Great North Walk and the Lane Cove River, once home to the Fairyland picnic grounds, when boatloads of people would come up the river from Sydney for the regular Saturday Dances.
 Today very little remains of Fairyland and it is almost completely overgrown.

-North Ryde Park received a major upgrade in 2009 with fully refurbished amenities block and a new children's play area.
+North Ryde Park bounded by Cressy, Magdala and Pittwater Roads, features a sportsground and hosts cricket and soccer matches.
+The park received a major upgrade in 2009 with a fully refurbished amenities block, natural areas with barbeques and picnic areas, and a new children's play area and walking paths/cycleway.

-Blenheim Park is a multi-functional family park and features an off-leash area for dogs.
+Blenheim Park is the City of Ryde's premium multi-functional family park and features playground areas with a range of equipment suitable for all age groups, barbeques and picnic areas and shelters, an internal cycleway for kids, accessible toilet and a fenced off-leash area for dogs.